bcmpinc/StardewHack/AlwaysScrollMap/README.md

 * doing out-of-bounds glitches;
 * checking for out of bounds objects.

+It can be toggled on/off using the ';' button (or any other button you specify in config.json).

 ## Config
 Note: run Stardew Valley once with this mod enabled to generate the `config.json` file.
 * EnabledIndoors: Should the mod be enabled in indoor areas upon loading the game?
 Default = true.